|

 Which Foods to Feed for more on this).
 You may feel guilty for giving so much of your time to

-the cat who is ill, perhaps feel you are neglecting your healthy cats.
+the cat who is ill, perhaps feeling you are neglecting your healthy cats.

 Your healthy cats will probably sense that something is not right, and may